 Blogs (also known as weblogs) have become lightweight, general-purpose platforms for publication, self-expression, and collaboration.
-Bloggers push the limits of new-media production, especially in the area of integration, because they want ultimately to discuss anything they can see or think or hear-without any effort, of course.
-Because you can directly tie blogs in with other systems-often without any programming on your own part-you'll now study how to combine blogs with other applications and data sources.
-In this chapter, I cover end-user functionality that lets you publish content to a blog from a web site or a desktop application.
-In Chapter 7, you'll study how you can program the relevant web APIs to read and publish blog content.
+Bloggers push the limits of new media production, especially in the area of integration, because they want ultimately to blog about anything that they can see or think or hear -- without any effort, of course.
+Because you can directly tie blogs in with other systems -- often without any programming on your own part -- we now study how to combine blogs with other applications and data sources.
+In this chapter, we look at end-user functionality that lets you publish content to a blog from a website or a desktop application.
+In Chapter 7, we study how you can program the relevant web APIs to read and publish blog content.
 I close this chapter by applying lessons from blog integration to wikis, which I believe are ripe for a similar type of remixing.

-In this chapter, you will do the following:
+In this chapter, you will:

-- You'll learn how to configure your WordPress or Blogger blog to receive pictures from Flickr through Flickr's Blog This button. - You'll study the mechanisms behind blog integration by studying how it's done with Flickr. - You'll learn how to use a desktop blogging client to take advantage of a richer writing environment for blogging. - You'll see how the combination of syndication feeds and blogging can be recursive (that is, how content from blogs can be refashioned into new blog entries). - You'll experience the forward-looking social browser integration of Flock, which combines a Web browser, Flickr photos, and blogging all in one user interface.
+- \ Learn how to configure your WordPress or Blogger blog to receive pictures from Flickr through Flickr's "Blog this" button - \ Study the mechanisms behind blog integration by studying how it's done with Flickr - \ Learn how to use a desktop blogging client to take advantage of richer writing environment for blogging - \ See how the combination of syndication feeds and blogging can be recursive (i.e., content from blogs being refashioned into new blog entries) - \ Experience the forward-looking social browser integration of Flock, which combines a Web browser, Flickr photos, and blogging all in one user interface.

-I'll first cover the mechanics of blogging from the point of view of the user, and then I'll cover what this means in terms of the back end (specifically the use of APIs once again, this time for blogs).
+We'll first cover the mechanics of blogging from the point of the view of the user, then think about what this means in terms of the backend (specifically the use of APIs once again, this time for blogs).